utkarsh232005/campus-scribe-insights/README.md

 1. Update the `.npmrc` file with platform-agnostic settings
 2. Build the project for production

+### Deploying to Vercel

+The project includes a `vercel.json` configuration file specifically tailored for Vercel deployment:

+1. It uses the `@vercel/static-build` builder
+2. It automatically installs the correct Linux-compatible SWC bindings
+3. It skips optional dependencies to avoid platform-specific issues

+No additional configuration is needed when deploying to Vercel.

 ## Key Changes for Cross-Platform Compatibility

 1. Removed platform-specific rollup packages
 2. Added optional dependencies for SWC bindings for both Windows and Linux
 3. Created a platform-agnostic `.npmrc` configuration
 4. Updated the `deploy.js` script to use ES modules and create a cross-platform compatible configuration
+5. Added Vercel-specific deployment configuration

 ## Environment Setup